Munk School of Global Affairs and Public Policy: Mowat Centre for Policy Innovation

-The Mowat Centre for Policy Innovation is an independent, non-partisan public policy think tank housed in the Munk School.
-It undertakes applied public policy research and engages in public dialogue on federal issues important to the prosperity and quality of life of Ontario and Canada.
-The Mowat Centre has a mandate to propose innovative, research-driven public policy recommendations that work on behalf of Canadians in all regions of the country, including Ontario.
-The Mowat Centre for Policy Innovation was established in 2009 with $5 Million in seed funding from the Ontario Provincial government.
-The centre is named after Oliver Mowat, Ontario's longest serving premier and a father of confederation.
+The Mowat Centre for Policy Innovation was an independent, non-partisan public policy think tank housed in the Munk School.
+It undertook applied public policy research and engaged in public dialogue on federal issues important to the prosperity and quality of life of Ontario and Canada.
+The Mowat Centre had a mandate that proposed innovative, research-driven public policy recommendations that work on behalf of Canadians in all regions of the country, including Ontario.
+The Mowat Centre for Policy Innovation was established in 2009 with $5 million in seed funding from the Ontario Provincial government.
+The centre was named after Oliver Mowat, Ontario's longest-serving premier and a father of confederation.